 So far, ING Labs currently has 25 initiatives across its funnel and has managed to successfully ‘spinout’ several fast growing businesses, including Katana (advanced analytics) in the UK and Cobase (multi banking) in the Netherlands, as well as the wholly-owned Yolt (open banking) in the UK, France and Italy.
 However, although located provincially around the world, Guillaumond emphasises that the radius of ING Labs’ effect extends far beyond.
 “The fact that we have labs in those locations doesn’t mean we are only going to have impact there.
 ING is really about being ‘local for global’; whatever we do in those locations always has global impact in mind.”
 This is an important lesson for the industry, particularly during a prolonged period of unprecedented change: think big, keep plans flexible and don’t let regional borders restrict creativity.
 Guillaumond clarifies that ING takes an ‘agnostic’ stance on innovation for its Amsterdam lab.
 However, in terms of its “vibrant ecosystem” globally, the strengths of a particular country or market are not ignored: in Brussels, ING focuses on testing validation; in Singapore, trading value logistics; and in London, regtech (regulation technology) and financial market lending.

 Underpinning this innovation is a foundational aspect of digital transformation: data.
 “Data has always been extremely important,” says Guillaumond.
 “As digitisation progresses, more and more data is available and the power of what you can do with it becomes exponential.”
 Therefore, he continues, a robust, data-centric strategy is crucial: hiring data scientists to help unlock and leverage insights can be invaluable in several vital areas.
-ING’s in-house-developed (DAP) was created not just to help it navigate the complex financial landscape, but also to test new propositions and boost overall compliance.
+ING’s in-house-developed Data Analytics Platform (DAP) was created not just to help it navigate the complex financial landscape, but also to test new propositions and boost overall compliance.
 “We have strong ambitions to really grow very fast,” Guillaumond adds.
 “It’s important to make sure we maintain the trust that our clients are putting in us.”
 Trust is an essential component of ING’s partner ecosystem (“once you earn it, you need to keep it”), as is the ability to meet industry regulations without stifling innovation and discerning the most exceptional startups operating in fintech.
 Currently collaborating with over 200 companies that meet this criteria, Guillaumond nevertheless states that maintaining a “win-win-win” mindset (i.e. mutually beneficial for clients, ING and fintech concurrently) is of still-greater importance to ING.
 “It’s not about the number of partnerships; we would prefer fewer partnerships if it meant greater global impact,” he says.

 Beyond just data, Guillaumond speculates that the accelerated exploration of digitisation will be the enduring legacy of the COVID-19 pandemic.
 Global lockdowns coincided with a general spike in consumer interest in digital banking, app-based payment services and contactless transactions instead of cash.
 However, this shift introduces fresh challenges: “More digital also means more cyber risk, because you are presenting new opportunities for attack, right?
 We are very cautious of that.”
 Also, from an internal perspective, the experience that employers can offer their staff post-COVID is substantially different (i.e. remote working, social distancing, video calls, etc); making sure that teams are no less cohesive despite these changes should form part of any strategy, Guillaumond states.
 “ING has defined what we think is the ‘new normal’ together with our complete ecosystem to determine a sustainable way of working.
 There is a bigger question that everyone needs to answer: ‘How do we want to operate in our society?’”